Hanchao-Zhang/Hanchao-Zhang.github.io/index.md

 <!--
 I am an alumnus of the <a href="https://opencasestudies.github.io/" target="_blank"> Open Case Study Project</a> at <a href="https://www.jhsph.edu/" target="_blank"> the Bloomberg School of Public Health </a> of <a href="https://www.jhu.edu/" target="_blank"> the Johns Hopkins University</a>. -->

- Outside of academia, I'm an accomplished swimmer, having started training at the age of 5 and winning several regional and national championships.
+ Outside of academia, I began my journey as a professional swimmer at the age of 5 and went on to achieve several regional and national championships.
 I'm also passionate about Chinese calligraphy, and my artwork has been exhibited in top galleries and museums including the <a href="http://www.namoc.org/" target="_blank"> National Art Museum of China (Beijing)</a> 中国美术馆(北京).

 ## Research Interests